roshanrajchaudhary/portfolio/README.md

 CV JSON schema from [**jsonresume.org**](https://jsonresume.org/schema/)

 Based on [**Bartosz Jarocki - Print-friendly, minimalist CV page**](https://github.com/BartoszJarocki/cv) and [**Miguel Ángel Durán - minimalist-portfolio-json**](https://github.com/midudev/minimalist-portfolio-json)

+## All the icons are in SVG.
+Find more free svg here. [**https://freesvgicons.com/**](https://freesvgicons.com/)

+Save the SVG in ./src/icons/YourIconsName.astro and import it in the file you want to use the svg.